How to Build a Social Content Engine for Your Brand

 Sources & References

-• McKinsey & Company, "The Economic Potential of Generative AI: The Next Productivity Frontier," June 2023.
-Estimated $2.6-4.4 trillion in annual value, with marketing/sales identified as a top use case at $400B+ potential.
+- McKinsey & Company, "The Economic Potential of Generative AI: The Next Productivity Frontier," June 2023.
+Baseline framing -- marketing/sales identified as top use case at $400B+ potential -- confirmed in subsequent annual updates.

-• Sprout Social, "The Sprout Social Index," 2024.
-Data on content volume, posting cadence impact, and audience engagement benchmarks.
+- Sprout Social, "The Sprout Social Index," 2026.
+Updated data on content volume benchmarks, posting cadence impact, and audience engagement metrics at brands running systematic content production approaches.

 Frequently Asked Questions